 Surgical and restorative techniques required to place dental implants are highly specialized and complex procedures.
 Surgeons and all practitioners should be fully trained in such procedures and be competent in such implant practices.
 All practitioners should attend courses of study to familiarize themselves with implantology techniques.
 Improper technique can cause bone loss and implant failure.
 Ritter Dental implant systems are intended to be used only with Ritter Dental specially designed bone drills and prosthetics.
 Implants placed at severe angles relative to existing dentition or multiple implants placed at convergent/ divergent manner can result in complex restorations that may overload implants.
 This overload may lead to the implant or it's prosthesis.
 A thorough diagnostic work-up and use of a surgical template is recommended to help ensure proper positioning of the implant or implants.
 Relative contraindications include the use of steroids, chemotherapeutic agents, bisphosphonates and anticoagulants.
 These and other medicines which may effect the surgical site, surrounding tissue, or patient's healing function can impact the success of the implant.
 Careful patient selection including consultation with the attending physician is strongly recommended prior to implant treatment for patients on any such medication.
 Placement of an implant adjacent to an infected tooth or a failing root canal treated tooth may cause the implant to fail.
 Excessive mobility, bone loss, or infection may indicate the implant is failing.
 Any implant which appears to be failing should be treated or removed as soon as possible.
 If removal is necessary, curette any soft tissue from the implant site.
 One may either allow site to heal as though it were an a traumatic extraction or perform guided tissue regenerative procedures as indicated.
 Due to the metal conductivity, electro surgery around the implants and intraoral abutment preparations without irrigation could result in tissue damage and implant failure.
-Patients should consult with their physician and imaging technician prior to undergoing an MRI procedure.
-The Straight and Angled Abutment have not been evaluated for safety and compatibility in the MR environment.
-The Straight Angled Abutment has not been tested for heating or migration in the MR environment.
+Please note the MRI safety information on page 16.